kavyakhare/no-show-predictor/README.md

 [Click here to use the app](https://no-show-predictor.streamlit.app/)

 ## 🧠 **Dataset**
-This app is based on the Medical Appointment No Shows dataset from Kaggle
+This app is based on the Medical Appointment No Shows dataset from Kaggle.

 ## 🏗️ **Model Training**
 1.Data cleaned & preprocessed (dates, categorical variables, etc.).